ptran32/beautiful-jekyll/_posts/2020-08-20-SEO-101-increase-your-visibility-on-google.md

 Put a full description of your article with full sentence which contains keywords, of course.

-For instance: "How-to manage customers when your Java application is down?
-There is no issue."
+For instance: "How-to handle an outage when a java doesn't want to start again?
+Fingercross"

 ## Use a sitemap